 Children are admitted in three different ways:

-1. Thirty places are allocated to children living in the area around the school and admitted in accordance with the school's admissions policy
+1. Thirty places are allocated to 3 year old children living in the area around the school and admitted in accordance with the school's admissions policy

 2. Thirty places are reserved for children with special educational needs